ember-learn/ember-blog/content/ember-released-6-5.md

 #### Features

-Ember CLI 6.5 introduces <insert> new feature:
+Ember CLI 6.5 introduces 1 new feature:

+- A `--strict` flag is now available for `ember new` and `ember addon` to generate components and routes as template-tag components per [RFC #1046](https://rfcs.emberjs.com/id/1046-template-tag-in-routes) and [RFC #0779](https://rfcs.emberjs.com/id/0779-first-class-component-templates).

 #### Deprecations

 Ember CLI 6.5 introduces <insert> new deprecations:

-For more details on the changes in Ember CLI 6.5 and detailed upgrade instructions, please review the [Ember CLI 6.5.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v6.5.0).
+For more details on the changes in Ember CLI 6.5 and detailed upgrade instructions, please review the [Ember CLI 6.5.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v6.5.0-ember-cli).

 ## Thank You!